The Book of Rules

 The Book of Rules asks children to follow rules 1-10 in order not to get eaten by the monster, Dennis!
 With some silly rules, like “Mooo like a cow” and “Make a fish face,” children are able to get their sillies out before it’s time to focus and follow instructions.
 With calmer rules to follow, like closing your eyes and deep breathing exercises, this book is the perfect balance of silly, interactive fun and learning to follow the rules.
 Will your child/ren get eaten by Dennis? :)

-After reading this story, I hope your kiddos enjoy these FREE printables below.
+After reading this story, I hope your kiddos enjoy these printables and activities below.

 Copy and paste into a word document or download the printable here.